cuustard/uni/SCC.141.md

 The privacy paradox is a concept in which:

-> "When people disclose personal information in ways that are inconsistent with the high value they claim to play on privay."
+> "When people disclose personal information in ways that are inconsistent with the high value they claim to play on privacy."

 Potential explanations for this:

 - **Rational Ignorance**: "too long; didn't read" approach to privacy policies
-- **Transparency Paradox**: overload of complicated details cause people to tune out
+- **Transparency Paradox**: overload of complicated details causes people to tune out
 - **Control Paradox**: we like having control, but we rarely exercise it
 - **Disincentivized To Protect Privacy**: "trade convenience for data"